bhanuV/textMinProj/README.md

 ## Irony Detection in English Tweets

 ### Installation
-#### 1. Download the system
+#### 1. Download the project

-Download the system with the following command
+Download the project with the following command
 ``` https://github.com/bhanuV/textMinProj.git ```

 #### 2. Install dependencies